iamspruce/iamspruce.github/_posts/2020-12-19-how-to-create-a-blog-on-mobile-phone-with-jekyll-on-github.md

   </figcaption>
  </figure>
 <p>
-The page would reload and you would see a desktop view of, just look at the right side of the page at the header (top of the webpage) and click on <b>fork</b>
+The page would reload and you would see a desktop view of the page, just look at the right side of the page at the header (top of the webpage) and click on <b>fork</b>
 </p>
 <figure class="p-article__img">
   <img src="{{ site.baseurl }}/assets/img/posts/mobile-blog/fork-theme.png" alt="minimal mistakes starter theme" />